-Any organic matter, which can be decomposed into a simpler substance with the help of microbes is called as the Biodegradable wastes.
+Any organic matter, which can be decomposed into a simpler substance with the help of microbes is called as the biodegradable wastes.
 They are eco –friendly and includes all the organic wastes from plants sources, agricultural wastes, etc.

-How are these Garbage recycled?
+How is Garbage recycled?

 These Garbage bins are carried to the different recycling plants, where the wastes are segregated into two different groups.
 All dry wastes including the newspapers, plastic products, glass items, and other waste are separated into different containers where it can be recycled and reused to produce new useable products.

-Also, read about the Recycling of Paper.
+Also read about the Recycling of Paper.

 Along with dumping and segregating the wastes, we have to move a step ahead in reducing the amount of garbage we produce by following the principle of 3R’s –

-Reduce, Reuse and Recycle.
+Reduce, Reuse and Recycle

 Stay tuned with BYJU’S to learn more in detail about the wastes, their management and other related topics @ BYJU’S Biology